 Make sure to insure your production.
 Insurance can sometimes be covered by your venue (make sure to ask!).

 You may think that an easy way to compensate for production costs is to raise your ticket price.
-We highly recommend keeping ticket prices as low as possible to ensure that you attain audience in this competitive atmosphere.
+We highly recommend keeping ticket prices as low as possible to ensure that you attain an audience in this competitive atmosphere.
 Ticket prices usually average out at $12 and many producers find that a lower price or a Pay What You Can option brings in bigger audiences.
+Remember that in a digital theatre you don't have to worry about occupancy, selling more tickets at a lower cost can be more financially effective.

 MAKING MONEY/BREAKING EVEN